Signal Intelligence Regiment (KONA): Signal Intelligence Evaluation Centre (NAAS)

 Technical and tactical evaluation of all identified intercepts, i.e. picked up by Long Range units.

 Processing of all unidentified intercepts.
 Traffic analysis from both long and short range units including intercepts which may not be from the enemy armies.

 Checking and tactical evaluation of reports from Short Range units.

-Traffic analysis, Direction finding evaluation, update of registry card index, NKVD evaluation and Russian Air force intercepts processing.
+Traffic analysis, Direction finding evaluation, update of registry card index, NKVD evaluation and Soviet Air force intercepts processing.

 Cryptanalysis in the NAAS primarily meant the solution of unknown systems, the study of developments in known systems, and work on NKVD ciphers and processes.
-The NAAS worked on 4-figure Russian ciphers.
+The NAAS worked on 4-figure Soviet ciphers.